 The Viking army attacked again and met the Anglo-Saxon army 11 miles from Reading.
 In the battle that was joined, the Vikings were once again defeated by the Anglo Saxons under Alfred the Great who was only 22 at the time.

 The Battle of Brunanburh was fought in 937.
-It took place between the Anglo-Saxon Kingdom of England at one side and the kingdoms of Dublin, Scotland and Strathclyde at the other side.
+It took place between the Anglo-Saxon Kingdom of England on one side and the kingdoms of Dublin, Scotland, and Strathclyde on the other side.

 The English forces were led by Aethelstan, regarded as one of the greatest Anglo-Saxon kings.
 The Kingdom of Dublin was led by Olaf Guthfrithson, a Viking leader.

 The Battle of Maldon was fought on Aug 11, 991 A.D.
-Unlike other battles this was a comeback of Viking forces.
-It was fought between Saxons and victorious Viking raiders during the invasion of Britain.
+Unlike other battles, this was a comeback of Viking forces.
+It was fought between the Saxons and victorious Viking raiders during the invasion of Britain.

 The Saxon commander was Ealdorman Byrhtnoth while the Viking force was led by Olaf Tryggvason or Svein Forkbeard.
 Byrthnoth decided to fight the Vikings despite having fewer men in comparison.